google/oss-fuzz/docs/getting-started/new-project-guide/rust_lang.md

 First you'll want to follow the [setup instructions for `cargo fuzz` itself](https://rust-fuzz.github.io/book/).
 Afterwards your project should have:

-* A top-level `fuzz` directory
+* A top-level `fuzz` directory.
-* A `fuzz/Cargo.toml` manifest which pulls in necessary dependencies to fuzz
+* A `fuzz/Cargo.toml` manifest which pulls in necessary dependencies to fuzz.
 * Some `fuzz/fuzz_targets/*.rs` files which are the fuzz targets that will be compiled and run on OSS-Fuzz.